 Che Buford (he, they) is an NYC-based artist whose work explores creating new narratives within the world of music while engaging in themes of memory and place.

-Che holds a degree from Boston Conservatory as a presidential scholar in violin performance where he studied with Rictor Noren.
-In the fall, He will begin his DMA in composition at Columbia University.
+Che holds a degree from Boston Conservatory at Berklee as a presidential scholar in violin performance where he studied with Rictor Noren.
+In the fall, They are currently a DMA candidate at Columbia University in Music Composition.
 When Che isn’t interacting with music, he enjoys taking long walks, cooking vegan food, and thrifting.